IBM-Cloud/openwhisk-workshops/bootcamp/README.md

 # Start your engine!

-The CLI allows you to work with OpenWhisk's basic entities, i.e. to create actions, triggers, rules, and sequences.
+The CLI allows you to work with OpenWhisk's basic entities, i.e. to create *actions, triggers, rules, and sequences*.
 Hence, let's learn how to work with the CLI.

 ## Actions